Deltatheroida

-Deltatheroida is an extinct group of basal metatherians that were distantly related to modern marsupials.
+Deltatheroida is an extinct group of basal metatherians that were either distant relatives of modern marsupials or true marsupials themselves.
 The majority of known members of the group lived in the Cretaceous; one species, Gurbanodelta kara, is known from the late Paleocene (Gashatan) of China.
 Their fossils are restricted to Central Asia and North America.
 This order can be defined as all metatherians closer to Deltatheridium than to Marsupialia.

 When they were first identified in the 1920s, they were believed to be placentals and possible ancestors of the "creodonts" (a polyphyletic group of extinct carnivorous mammals from the Paleogene and Miocene), but this was later disproven.
 Nonetheless, deltatheroideans do converge on hyaenodontids, oxyaenids, carnivorans, dasyuromorphs, thylacoleonids and sparassodonts in many details of their dental anatomy, suggesting a carnivorous lifestyle.

 Taxonomy

 The following is a species list of Deltatheroida.